 TYPES OF FUNDS

 The invaluable factor in the consideration of opportunities for funding, as in all Foundation decisions, is the collective experience of its Board of Directors.
-When an application is received for a grant from the General Fund, the Board considers:
+When an application is received for a grant from the Giving Fund, the Board considers:

 • The integrity of the applicant and the proposed project;